sebastianaldi17/PredictAccidentSeverity/README.md

   * Open your command line or terminal, and then type `pip install plotly`
 * sklearn
   * sklearn requires scikit-learn 0.20.3, scipy 0.13.3 or higher, and numpy 1.8.2 or higher.
 Install those three using pip first by typing `pip install numpy scipy scikit-learn sklearn` on the terminal or command line.
+* graphviz 0.10.1
+  * Open your command line or terminal, and then type `pip install graphviz`.
+It is not explicitly used in the code, but it is used for exporting the decision tree
+* pydotplus 2.0.2
+  * Open your command line or terminal, and then type `pip install pydotplus`.
 * [The dataset used for this project](https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles)
   * Extract both csv files and put them in the same folder as the python script (`app.py`)
 * A mapbox account.
 Create an account [here](https://www.mapbox.com/) and generate an access token.
 Your acces token can be found on the website like below: